Benois Madonna: Description and interpretation

 This small painting shows a dark room with the Virgin seated on a bench with her Child outstretched on her lap.
-Her young rounded face is lively; she is clothed in an olive and brown raiment, with brown and blue drapery covering her knees.
+Her young rounded face is lively; she is clothed in an olive and brown raiment, with brown and blue underwear covering her knees.
 The amply proportioned Christ Child grasps a cruciform sprig of flowers which the Virgin is holding.
 The faces of the vividly coloured figures are crowned with delicately gilded haloes.
 In an otherwise dark interior, a double-arched aperture gives a glimpse on to pale blue skies.

-In Renaissance Florence, artistic portrayals of the Madonna often used Christian symbolism to suggest foreknowledge of the Crucifixion — for example, the goldfinch plucking Christ's thorns from his crown.
+In Renaissance Florence, artistic portrayals of the Madonna often used Christian symbolism to suggest foreknowledge of the Crucifixion — for example, the goldfinch plucking Christ’s thorns from his crown.
 For the Benois Madonna, the symbol is a flowering sprig, in the form of a crucifix, held by the Virgin.
 As Feinberg (2011) suggests, in the Benois Madonna Leonardo attempted to rationalize between the mysteries of 'sight' and 'insight': "The child of the Benois Madonna has still not responded to the distinctly cruciform shape of the flower [...] because he cannot see it clearly.
 Once that happens, the child's hazy curiosity could [...] lead to foresight of his sacrifice".
 Notwithstanding its solemn motif, the painting represents one of the "most joyous and youthful depiction of Mary in Renaissance art ... she seems to be speaking or laughing, playfully engaged with her child, her radiant vitality accentuated through Leonardo’s deliberate complications of posture and drapery".